-Seasoned Destiny 2 players know that every Friday they can count on the elusive merchant Xur to make an appearance with special exotic items, but what’s not so clear is where you’ll be able to find him.
-Below, you’ll find a map with a marker that indicates where Xur is and his list of wares.
+Seasoned Destiny 2 players know they can count on the elusive merchant Xur to make an appearance with special exotic items every Friday, but what’s not so clear is where you’ll be able to find him.
+Below, you’ll find a map with a marker that indicates where Xur is, as well as a list of his wares.

-Here is the exact location.
+Here is the exact location:

 Wardcliff Coil – 29 Legendary Shards: Do you consider yourself an agent of chaos?
 Then Wardcliff Coil is the heavy weapon for you.
 This exotic rocket launcher fires a “volley of rockets,” which is a refined way of saying “it rains havoc down on your enemies.”

 Celestial Nighthawk (Hunter) – 23 Legendary Shards: Celestial Nighthawk is a must-have exotic for PVE players.
 This helmet changes your Golden Gun super to fire one powerful shot, instead of three smaller ones.
 Any enemies you kill with the shot will grant you super energy.
 This is best used for taking huge chunks of health out of bosses quickly.

 One-Eyed Mask (Titan) – 23 Legendary Shards: One-Eyed Mask is an exotic helmet that will basically turn your Titan into the Predator.
 Whenever an opponent damages you, they’ll become marked.
 If you can hunt down and defeat your marked enemy, you’ll gain increased damage and an overshield.

 Apotheosis Veil (Warlocks) – 23 Legendary Shards: Supers are the best way to turn the tide of battle, and Apotheosis Veil only helps you push the advantage.
 The exotic helmet regenerates your health, melee, grenade, and rift energy whenever you activate your super.
 As an added perk, it’ll recharge your allies’ abilities faster.